 The kerbside recycling service is available in the urban areas of Hastings.
 Residents choose their own recycling bins.

-Recycling needs to be sorted into three bins or boxes: Plastic and aluminium/tin cans; paper and cardboard; glass jars and bottles.
+Recycling needs to be sorted into three bins: Plastic and aluminium/tin cans; paper and cardboard; glass jars and bottles.

 To find out what day your recycling is collected, enter your address into the search box on the Collection Days page of this website.
 Council’s kerbside collection is carried out on the same day every week including on public holidays.
 Our contractors, Green Sky has provided guidelines to help when choosing and using recycling containers.